FaradayRF/Faraday-Software/Tutorials/start/configuring-proxy.md

 [Proxy](../../proxy) is the gateway to Faraday.
 It is a Flask server providing a RESTful interface with Faraday hardware.
 All actions with Faraday from a computer go through Proxy.
 To learn the details of Proxy read the application documentation.
 This guide is a quick tutorial to get you up and running.

 ## Running Proxy
-Once installed with `pip` or in editable mode, you can start proxy by simply running `faraday-proxy` from the command line.
+Once installed with `pip` or in editable mode, you can start proxy by simply running `faraday-proxy --start` from the command line.
 However it must be properly configured before it will run.

 ![Proxy INI](images/proxy.jpg "Proxy command prompt")